 We’re putting the spotlight on Canadian farmer bloggers.
-Each month, we feature a different farmer blogger to uncover a bit about life behind the blog and on their family farm.
+Each month, we’ll feature a different farmer blogger to uncover a bit about life behind the blog, on their family farm.

-Here’s what Adrienne had to say about blogging and her family’s farm in our Q and A.
+Here’s what Jess had to say about blogging and her family’s farm in our Q and A.

 RealDirt: When and why did you start blogging?